Retraining Program for Immigrant Engineers

 Courses are held at The Cooper Union's Albert Nerken School of Engineering and are taught by Cooper Union alumni, graduate students and experts.
 Courses are offered in fall and spring, and occasionally during winter inter-session or the summer, depending on funding.
 Participants receive 24-30 hours of course time per session.
 Classes are varying between two and three hours and the sessions between eight and twelve weeks.

-Since its inception the Retraining Program for Immigrant Engineers has taught over 4,300 students and placed more than 2,500 of them in jobs.
+Since its inception in 1987 the Retraining Program for Immigrant Engineers has taught over 4,500 students and placed more than 60% of them in jobs.

 Professor Fred L. Fontaine, chairman of the electrical engineering department of Cooper Union Albert Nerken School of Engineering, is the educational director of the program.
 Larisa Akerman is the program co-director, and helps students enter the program, get connected to other services they may require, and oversees job placement efforts.